Enterprise risk management: avoid reputational risks and boost performance

 How do I choose the right strategic ERM software?

 First you need an effective enterprise risk management strategy.
 Review your current risk management activities and processes, then consider your business’s online and customer processes, plans, audit trail needs and risk assessment requirements.
 What does your entire organization need from a enterprise risk management (ERM) system?

 YakTrak is a software-as-a-service (SaaS) people development system that includes a conduct risk and compliance module.
 Medium-to-large companies in Australia are already using YakTrak’s risk management software to help manage conduct risk of their customer-facing employees and leadership teams.

 Who is responsible for compliance and protection?

-Depending on the risk profile of your workplace this will differ.
-If you have a compliance team, it will be responsible for evaluation, planning and implementation.
-But getting the culture right is key.
-This is driven from the top down and education needs to be a major facet.
+A compliance team will usually be responsible for evaluation, planning and implementation.
+Some organisations will also have a Chief Risk Officer.
+But getting the culture right is key so everyone shares the responsibility for managing risk.
+This should be driven from senior management down and education needs to be a major facet.